IoT Security in Your Home Lab: Lessons from OWASP IoTGoat

 - Never trust IoT devices: Assume they're compromised and segment accordingly

-- Update or isolate: If a device can't be updated, it shouldn't have internet access
+- Update or isolate: If a device can't be updated, it shouldn't have internet access.
+Encryption is optional to manufacturers.
+You'll need to implement your own protection via VPN or proxy.

-- Default credentials are everywhere: Always change them, even on "professional" equipment
+- Default credentials are everywhere: Always change them, even on "professional" equipment.
+I've learned this the hard way multiple times.

 Next Steps